dvanic/191109_MonashIT/_episodes/01-welcome.md

 [the Code of Conduct]({{ site.coc }}) to familiarise yourself with it.

 ## Introductions

-> Introductions set the stage for learning.
->
-> --- Tracy Teal, Executive Director, The Carpentries {: .testimonial}

 Hello everyone, and welcome to the the Carpentries instructor training.
 We're very pleased to have you with us.